floydhub/floyd-docs/docs/guides/data/mounting_data.md

 ### Symlinking your mounted data

-Sometimes, your code might require your data to be available at a hardcoded location.
-Or you might want to combine multiple mounted datasources under a single directory.
-One way to do this would be to copy the data from the mounted locations to the destination, but this is inefficient for large data.
-Symlinking is a great solution for this.
+Floydhub's basic data-mounting functionality is sufficient for most users' needs.
+However, if you find yourself with more complex requirements, symlinking can almost certainly provide a solution.

+Here are some common FloydHub data-mounting needs that symlinking can solve:

+  - Code requires the data to be available at a location that is not valid with the mounting syntax of `floyd run --data`.
+  - Multiple mounted datasources need to be available under a single directory.
+  - Directories in a single datasource need to be split into their own locations.

-Please see this guide: [Symlinking mounted data](./symlink_mounted_data)
+For documentation on symlinking, please see this guide: [Symlinking mounted data](./symlink_mounted_data)

 ### Understanding dataset names